 Originally settled and worked by the Glassier family in the early 1900’s, Aspen Center for Environmental Studies purchased the ranch from Charlie Cole in 1999 with an agreement to protect the property’s important riparian habitat, to broaden ACES’ educational outreach programs throughout the Roaring Fork Valley, and to explore the complex interaction between agriculture and natural ecosystems along the Roaring Fork River.
 A conservation easement on the property ensures that it will always offer winter range and unobstructed river access for resident herds of elk and mule deer.
 Heron, hawk and owl nesting grounds exist at the Ranch, and its wildlands provide habitat to wildlife including bear, coyote, bobcat, weasel, and beaver.

 Visitors are encouraged to stop by the ranch during open hours (Monday - Friday 9AM - 5PM, plus Saturday 9AM -1PM in the summer).
-Visitors will enjoy exploring the gardens and animal paddocks on guided farm tours, seasonal programming for kids and adults, the Eco-Ed trail system and bike byway with 5 interactive outdoor classrooms, a cook book library, beautiful Cole Island, and myriad of picnic spots.
+Visitors will enjoy exploring the gardens and animal paddocks on guided farm tours, seasonal programming for kids and adults, the Eco-Ed trail system and bike byway with 5 interactive outdoor classrooms, a cook book library, and myriad picnic spots including Cole Island, and myriad of picnic spots.
 During the summer months our Farm to Table dinners feature local foods from the Ranch and other regional producers.

 Rock Bottom Ranch can be rented for private events, weddings, retreats, meetings and birthday parties.